grove-mountain/hc-demos/vault/dynamic_db/readme.md

 ## Usage

 Run the numbered scripts in order.
 These use demo-magic, so when you'll need to hit return after each command.

+Use teardown.sh to bring down the docker containers or just kill them by hand.